mlscunizik/Code-of-Conduct/README.md

 # Community Leaders
 + Nehemiah Emmanuel via emmanueln644@gmail.com, call or text through sms or WhatsApp on +2348163128234 <br>
-+ Maduabuchi Blessing via maduabuchiblessing04@gmail.com.
++ Maduabuchi Blessing via maduabuchiblessing04@gmail.com, call or text through sms or WhatsApp on +2349168809851

 # Attribution
 This Code of Conduct is adapted from [here](https://github.com/nworiekingslee/GitHub-NAU/blob/main/CODE%20OF%20CONDUCT.md)